What’s the difference between assisted living residences and personal care homes in PA?

 The introduction of Assisted Living Residences in PA as a cheaper alternative to nursing homes that will allow seniors to delay or avoid a move to a nursing facility, in essence, is great.
 However, the reality is a little less prosperous, at least presently.
 In Pennsylvania, there are currently only 33 licensed Assisted Living Residences spanning just 19 counties as compared to 1,221 Personal Care Homes in just about every county.

 Why such a low number after so long?
-Even though it’s been 4 years since the legislation was enacted, it’s still relatively early.
+Even though it’s been over a decade since the legislation was enacted, it’s still relatively early.
 For Personal Care Homes, the consideration to make the change to an Assisted Living Residence—or even offer both on one campus—is not an overnight decision.
 Many communities would have to make structural changes to their buildings, enlarge apartments, add staff, provide additional training, plus put forth a major marketing and promotions effort.
 All of this, of course, costs money and takes time to make it happen.
 Also, the prospect of reimbursement through Medicaid is just is not there due to a lack of state funding.
 And there is still hesitation by some providers to wait and see how those that have obtained their Assisted Living Residences license fare in the market and perform under the new regulations.